 All footage was filmed as part of the 2017 @eatdrinkwestside program. #eatdrinkwestside #mwfw.

-Laila is giving a final talk at the Side Door Social Justice Hub, at 567 Glen Huntly Road, Elsternwick, on Saturday, 15 April 2017.
-There will be a Q&A and light refreshments.
-Her books The Gaza Kitchen and Gaza Unsilenced (co-edited), will be available for sale and she’ll be signing too.
-Hope to see you there!
+Laila gave a final talk at the Side Door Social Justice Hub, at 567 Glen Huntly Road, Elsternwick, on Saturday, 15 April 2017.
+Her books The Gaza Kitchen and Gaza Unsilenced (co-edited), was available for sale.
+Watch the talk along with Q&A.